mwbowers/mwbowers.github.io/manuals/programming/programs-and-procedures/call-program.md

 In .NET, the Monarch runtime supports a similar mechanism.
 Calling one version or another can be controlled with the use of a ***Namespace List***.
-The namespace list is a property of the **Job** that is controlling a particular execution instance of the application;
+The namespace list is a property of the **Job** that is controlling a particular execution instance of the application; this property is called *NamespaceList*.
+If an application relies on namespaces for program calls, this list can be set up during **Job** initialization or at any time during the execution of the Job.

-this property is called *NamespaceList*.
-If an application relies on namespaces, this list can be set up during **Job** initialization.
-In the prior example, the actual `CallD` call may have only **CUSTINQ** as parameter, and rely on setting the proper namespace in the **Job** via `NamespaceList.Add(...)`.
+In the prior example, the actual `CallD` call may have only **CUSTINQ** as its parameter, and rely on setting the proper namespace in the **Job** via `NamespaceList.Add(...)`.
 For example, for user *A* it may be set as `NamespaceList.Add("ACME.Accounting")`, while for user *C* it may be set as `NamespaceList.Add("ACME.CustSvc")`.
-You can add as many namespaces as you need; the Monarch runtime will try them sequentially to match the fully qualified program name (*i.e. the namespace plus the program name*) to a class in an assembly.
+User *A* would end up calling `ACME.Accounting.CUSTINQ` and program *C* would call `ACME.CustSvc.CUSTINQ` You can add as many namespaces as you need; the Monarch runtime will try them sequentially to match the fully qualified program name (*i.e. the namespace plus the program name*) to a class in an assembly.

 But which assembly and where to find it?
+The answer is the [***Assembly List***](#assembly-list).

+`CallD` accepts program names that may be fully qualified, qualified with only a part of the namespace or completly unqualified.
+For the examples in the next sections, assume a Job's `NamespaceList` is set as follows:
+ 1. ACME.Accounting
+ 2. ACME.ERP
+ 3. ACME

+#### Using an unqualified name:
+An unqualified `CallD` program call uses a name that contains no periods.
+Execution of the following line

+> `CallD ("AR0004")`

+would cause these names to be tried out until a program class is found with that name:
+ 1. ACME.Accounting.AR0004
+ 2. ACME.ERP.AR0004
+ 3. ACME.AR0004

+#### Using an partially qualified name:
+A partially qualified `CallD` program call uses a name that contains some periods.
+Execution of the following line

+> `CallD ("Patch.AR0004")`

+would cause these names to be tried out until a program class is found with that name:
+ 1. ACME.Accounting.Patch.AR0004
+ 2. ACME.ERP.Patch.AR0004
+ 3. ACME.Patch.AR0004

+#### Using an fully qualified name:
+It is also possible to bypass the use of the Namespace list facility all together by providing a fully qualified name to `CallD`.
+The fully qualified name has to be prefixed with two colons, this is similar to the use of `global::` in C#.
+For example if a program wanted to call exactly program `ACME.ERP.AR0004`, regardless of the Namespace list for the Job, it would use a program call like this one:

+> `CallD ("::ACME.ERP.AR0004")`

+### Assembly List

-The answer is the ***Assembly List***.
-The assembly list is the list of all assemblies that compose the application, and it is part of the configuration settings of the *MonaServer* section of the website's *appsettings.json* file.
-This list can contain paths to individual assemblies, or paths with wildcard [patterns](https://learn.microsoft.com/en-us/dotnet/core/extensions/file-globbing#pattern-formats) that match mutiple assemblies.
+The assembly list is the list of all assemblies that compose the application, it is part of the configuration settings of the *MonaServer* section of the website's *appsettings.json* file.
+This list can contain paths to individual assemblies, or paths with wildcard
+[patterns](https://learn.microsoft.com/en-us/dotnet/core/extensions/file-globbing#pattern-formats) that match
+mutiple assemblies.
 For example: